Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Introduction

-On the other hand, another two of the authors have successfully applied the Cauchy Matrix Approach (CMA) to the ASDYM equations to construct Grammian-type solutions \cite{LQYZ-SAPM-2022, LSS-2023}.
-In the Cauchy matrix approach, the input data are simpler than those in the Darboux transformation and would be more suitable for the classification of the ASDYM solitons.
+On the other hand, another two of the authors have successfully applied the Cauchy matrix approach (CMA) to the ASDYM equations to construct Grammian-type solutions \cite{LQYZ-SAPM-2022, LSS-2023}.
+In the CMA, the input data are simpler than those in the Darboux transformation and would be more suitable for the classification of the ASDYM solitons.
 For the (scalar) KP equation, it is proved that Wronskian and Grammian soliton solutions are equivalent \cite{CLM-2010} and it is worth clarifying whether this is true of the ASDYM solitons or not.
-The Cauchy matrix approach closely relates to the binary Darboux transformation \cite{Nimmo-2000}, direct linearization methods \cite{LSS-2024} and the bi-differential calculus \cite{FMH-2024}.
-It is also worthwhile to rewrite their formalisms in terms of quasideterminants so as to clarify the relationship between the Cauchy matrix approach and the binary-Darboux transformation because quasideterminants usually simplify the calculations and make it easier to get to the essence.
+The CMA closely relates to the binary Darboux transformation \cite{Nimmo-2000}, direct linearization methods \cite{LSS-2024} and the bi-differential calculus \cite{FMH-2024}.
+It is also worthwhile to rewrite their formalisms in terms of quasideterminants so as to clarify the relationship between the CMA and the binary Darboux transformation because quasideterminants usually simplify the calculations and make it easier to get to the essence.